 The glacier lagoon is the main reason we rented a car.
 The lagoon is almost 6 hours drive one way from Reykjavik, hence a day trip from Reykjavik will take 14 hours with most of the hours spend on the road.
 If you are not renting a car and drive, your second best option is to take a 2 days tour so you can see the lagoon in a nicer pace and enjoy the journey.
 And if you are coming in winter, you can combine the tour with visiting the blue sapphire ice cave in Vatnajokull.

-Jokulsarlon is only 15 minutes drive from our accommodation in Hali.
+Glacier Lagoon is only 15 minutes drive from our accommodation in Hali.
 We have booked ice caving tour with Glacier Journey and the meeting point would be at Jokulsarlon parking area.
-Our tour was rescheduled to one hour later so we had time to do sightseeing at the lagoon.
-We had a rough drive last night as we drove to Hali.
-But in the morning the weather has calmed down and the road to the lagoon was so much clearer.
-We couldn’t see anything last night as everything was white and we had to focus on what was in front of us.
+Our tour was rescheduled to one hour later so we had time to do sightseeing at the lagoon prior to the tour.
+We had a rough drive last night with icy road and low visibility due to the snow and wind as we drove to Hali.
+However in the morning the weather has calmed down and the road to the lagoon looked so much clearer.

-With the maximum depth of 248 meters, Jokulsarlon is Iceland’s deepest lake and the surface area measured at 18km2.
-The iceberg in Jokulsarlon is composed of ice that is over 1000 years old.
-It is first started forming in 1934 when Breidamerjokull glacier started retreating, leaving the lagoon in its path.
-The lagoon has increased fourfold in size since the early 1970s.
-The lagoon connects with the ocean and is therefore composed of sea and freshwater mixture which causes its unique colour.
+With a maximum depth of 814 feet (248 meters), Jokulsarlon is Iceland’s deepest lake and its surface area measures to 11.2 square miles (18 square kilometers).
+The icebergs in Jokulsarlon are composed of ice that is over 1,000 years old.
+Jokulsarlon glacier first started forming in 1934, when the Breidamerkurjokull glacier started retreating, leaving the lagoon in its path and since 1970 it has increased fourfold.